BY: ALEJANDRO JIMÉNEZ*

 The Truth Commission is a perfect scenario to deepen the understanding of Colombian society regarding the role that businesses played in the internal armed conflict.
 Thus far, what is known indicates that economic actors had at least a double role, in which they were victims and victimizers.
 As Bernal and Marín suggest, it is not possible to understand the business sector as a monolith; the dynamics of a truth commission lend themselves to knowing the different historical nuances.
 For example, there is a difference between the small trader in a border area that is harassed by an armed group to finance its operations and a business conglomerate that agrees to give part of its profits to an armed actor in order to obtain security in its commercial operations.
 As a society, we want to know who participated in the conflict for economic purposes or through their commercial activities.
 The Truth Commission must be a space for this.

-*Alejandro is a researcher at the Center for the Study of Law, Justice and Society.
+*Alejandro is a researcher at the Center for Law, Justice and Society (Dejusticia).

 ** Economic actors include but are not limited to companies, businesses, entrepreneurs, and political actors with vested economic interests.